 To have your students experience exclusion, separate the class into two groups.
 Number the groups 1 and 2.
-Tell them that they are going to vote on something that is important to the class, such as choosing between two art or sport activities or choosing between two DVDs the class can watch.
+Tell them that they are going to vote on something that is important to the class, such as choosing between two art or sport activities, movies the class can watch, or free-choice activities for the class.
 Give students time to decide how they will vote.
 Then tell them that only the students in group 1 can vote on the issue.
 Have the group 1 students vote and declare that the majority vote 'wins'.

 - ASK How fair is that to the members of group 2?
-How did the group 2 students feel about being excluded from the decision? - ASK Is it a sensible idea to exclude some people when the decision affects everyone?
+How did you (group 2 students) feel about being excluded from the decision? - ASK Is it a sensible idea to exclude some people when the decision affects everyone?
+For example, prisoners with a sentence that's over three years, or 16 and 17 year olds.
 Explain that in the 1890s, women felt that they were being excluded from decision-making.
 They felt that it was unfair and unjust that they did not have the right to vote for their representatives and on issues that affected everyone.

 Repeat the activity allowing everyone to vote.
 Did the outcome change?
-Explain that when women got the vote, they could influence the outcome of elections
+Explain that when women got the vote, they could influence the outcome of elections.